-Solar energy still has its drawbacks, when you look at it as a main source of household energy supplier, but no one said you have to start 100%.
+Solar energy still has its drawbacks, when you look at it as the main source of the household energy supplier, but no one said you have to start at 100%.
 It might be more effective for a homeowner to start with small steps.

 One of these steps is implementing the technology of a solar water heater.

 Solar water heating is a system that directly heats the water that gets pumped into your home.
 There are two main types of solar water heating systems – active and passive.
 Both can be dependent on the climate, so it is still recommended to give them a try during the warmer months of the year.